Camp Lejeune Water Contamination Settlement - Find Out Here if You Qualify.

 • Gather your pay stubs or income statements if you need to take time off work to recover from your injuries or if medical restrictions affect your earning capacity

-Contact an experienced North Carolina car accident attorney from Younce, Vtipil, Baznik & Banks, P.A. to discuss your legal options for seeking compensation for your harms and losses.
+Contact an experienced Raleigh car accident attorney from Younce, Vtipil, Baznik & Banks, P.A. to discuss your legal options for seeking compensation for your harms and losses.

 Types of Car Accidents Our Attorneys Handle

-At Younce, Vtipil, Baznik & Banks, P.A. our North Carolina car accident attorneys represent clients who have suffered significant injuries in car crashes such as:
+At Younce, Vtipil, Baznik & Banks, P.A. our car accident attorneys represent clients who have suffered significant injuries in different types of car crashes such as:

 • Head On Collisions – Head-on car crashes occur when the fronts of two cars collide, usually due to a driver drifting over the center line or median or traveling the wrong way down a one-way street or highway access ramp.